Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Quick Guide: How to Set Up a VPN on a Router

-Install a dedicated router app.
-This is the easiest method, you just need to install a VPN app onto your router.
+Get a router VPN with a dedicated VPN app.
+This is the easiest method to install a VPN app onto your router.

 Buy a pre-flashed router.
 You can purchase a router with VPN software pre-installed from a third-party service.
 This skips setup altogether but can be expensive.

 Manually install VPN software.
-You can manually configure your VPN’s software to your router but this can be a lengthy process that risks damaging the router.
+You can manually configure your VPN’s software on your router, but this can be a lengthy process that risks damaging the router.

 You can find the full instructions in our VPN router setup guide.